Interim payments during the life of a claim

 In the case of I v Hull & East Yorkshire Hospitals NHS Trust the court heard an appeal following a claimant’s failed application for an interim payment on account of costs, which had a very specific set of circumstances.
 The matter concerned a clinical negligence case arising out of a birth injury.
 The claimant was born on 13 October 2007.
 It was established in the application that the case was unlikely to conclude until 2022 when quantum could then be assessed.

 Liability had been agreed in 2012 and an order for the claimant’s costs of liability had been made for them to be assessed, if not agreed.
 Assessment of those costs had not taken place but interim payments on account of those costs had been made totalling £215,000.
 However, the claimant was seeking an interim payment on account of the costs of quantum.
 The defendant disputed this as quantum had yet to be decided, and said that the interim payment should not be ordered where there was not an order for quantum costs.

 Appeal and discussion

 This case was distinguishable from most due to several factors.

-The appeal was allowed and it was suggested that an order for the claimant costs be made to September 2017, the basis of assessment to be decided at conclusion with an interim payment on account of cost of £150,000 to be made.
-Robinson HHJ found that the court had the power in its wide discretion on costs to make an order for costs on the issue to still be decided in these rare circumstances.
+The appeal was allowed and it was suggested that an order for the claimant costs be made to September 2017, the basis of assessment to be decided at conclusion with an interim payment on account of costs of £150,000 to be made.
+Robinson HHJ found that the court had the power in its discretion to make an order for costs on the issue still to be decided in these rare circumstances.

 Requests for interim payments on account of costs during the life of a claim will continue to be decided on their own merits and it is still unlikely that any payment for an untried issue will be made by the court, unless a narrow set of circumstance are satisfied.